Blog Layout

 What should be included in an employment reference letter for immigration to Canada?

-Many Canadian Immigration applications request employment reference letters as part of their document checklist as proof of your work experience, such as express entry applications, family sponsorship applications, work permit applications, and other temporary residence applications.
+Many Canadian Immigration applications request employment reference letters as part of their document checklist to prove your work experience.
+It might be an Express Entry application, family sponsorship, a work permit or other application.

 Employment Reference Letter for Canada Immigration

-What needs to be included in the employment reference letter for Permanent Residence?
+What is required in the employment reference letter for Permanent Residence?

 • Your full name